-Before you start mining Bitcoin, it's useful to understand what mining really means.
-Mining is the process of running SHA256 double round hash verification processes in order to validate transactions and provide the requisite security for the public ledger of the bitcoin network.
-The speed at which you mine is measured in hashes per second.
+Before you start mining Bitcoin, it's useful to understand what Bitcoin mining really means.
+Bitcoin mining is legal and is accomplished by running SHA256 double round hash verification processes in order to validate Bitcoin transactions and provide the requisite security for the public ledger of the Bitcoin network.
+The speed at which you mine Bitcoins is measured in hashes per second.

-The bitcoin network compensates miners for their effort by releasing bitcoin to those who contribute the needed computational power.
-This comes in the form of both newly issued coin and from the transaction fees included in the transactions you validate when mining.
-The more computing power you contribute, the greater your share of the reward.
+The Bitcoin network compensates Bitcoin miners for their effort by releasing bitcoin to those who contribute the needed computational power.
+This comes in the form of both newly issued bitcoins and from the transaction fees included in the transactions validated when mining bitcoins.
+The more computing power you contribute then the greater your share of the reward.

-To begin mining, you'll need to aquire bitcoin mining hardware.
+To begin mining bitcoins, you'll need to acquire bitcoin mining hardware.
 In the early days of bitcoin, it was possible to mine with your computer CPU or high speed video processor card.
 Today that's no longer possible.
 Devices based on custom ASIC chips who's performance offers up to 100x the capability of older systems have come to dominate the industry.

-Mining with anything less will consume more in electricity than you're likely to earn.
-It's essential to mine with purpose built bitcoin mining hardware.
-Several companies such as Butterfly Labs or Avalon offer excellent systems built specifically for bitcoin mining.
+Bitcoin mining with anything less will consume more in electricity than you are likely to earn.
+It's essential to mine bitcoins with the best bitcoin mining hardware built specifically for that purpose.
+Several companies such as Avalon offer excellent systems built specifically for bitcoin mining.

 If you prefer the ease of use that comes with a GUI, you might want to try EasyMiner which is a click and go windows/Linux/Android program.

-For more detailed information on bitcoin mining software, click here.
+You may want to learn more detailed information on the best bitcoin mining software.

 Step 3 - Join a Bitcoin Mining Pool

-Once you're ready to mine, we recommend joining a mining pool like eclipsemc or eligius.
-Mining pools are groups of miners working together to solve a block and share in it's rewards.
-Without a mining pool, you might mine for over a year and never earn any bitcoins.
-It's far more convenient to share the work and split the reward with a much larger group of miners.
+Once you're ready to mine bitcoins then we recommend joining a Bitcoin mining pool like eclipsemc or Eligius.
+Bitcoin mining pools are groups of Bitcoin miners working together to solve a block and share in it's rewards.
+Without a Bitcoin mining pool, you might mine bitcoins for over a year and never earn any bitcoins.
+It's far more convenient to share the work and split the reward with a much larger group of Bitcoin miners.

-For a full list comparing all mining pools, go here.
+For a full list comparing all Bitcoin mining pools.

-For help in choosing a wallet, go here.
+For help in choosing a Bitcoin wallet then you can get started here.